statgen/SLURM-examples/README.md

 MPI can use multiple cores across different nodes, so it can be scheduled differently than single-node multi-threaded jobs.

-There are three main SLURM options for multi-threaded programs:
+There are three main SLURM options for multi-process/multi-threaded programs:

 * `--ntasks`: the number of processes that the program will launch (defaults to 1).
 * `--cpus-per-task`: the number of cores each process will use (defaults to 1).